HydroCFD/HydroCFD/README.md

 - **Numerical and physical modeling of Desalination Discharges**: LES modeling of inclined dense jets in stratified crossflow
 - **Surrogate Modeling for Environmental Flows**: Gaussian Processes to reduce the cost of LES
-- **River Scouring Around Infrastructure**: Using hybrid CFD-DEM methods to predict local scouring
+- **River Scouring Around Infrastructure**: Using CFD-DEM method to predict local scouring
 - **Landslide-Generated Waves**: Numerical modeling of wave generation and propagation due to landslides

 ## Skills & Tools